zalenix/portaldocs/portal-sdk/generated/top-extensions-custom-domains.md

 The following template contains questions that your team answers previous to the granting of the custom domain.
 You should determine the settings and values for your extension previous to filling out the questionnaire, by reviewing the values in the tables located in the [Override links](#override-links), and  [Branding and chrome](#branding-and-chrome) sections.
 You may also want to use settings that were specified in [Default Dashboard](#default-dashboard), if you decide to create one.

-You and your team should reach out to  <a href="mailto:ibiza-onboarding@microsoft.com?subject=Custom Domains">Leon Welicki and Adam Abdelhamed</a> in the process of answering the questionnaire.
+You and your team should reach out to  <a href="mailto:ibiza-onboarding@microsoft.com?subject=Custom%20Domains">Leon Welicki and Adam Abdelhamed</a> in the process of answering the questionnaire.

 The main questions to answer, other than the settings and values as described in the [Override links](#override-links) and [Branding and chrome](#branding-and-chrome) sections, are the following.